8.4.2 Multiculti in Steel

 |"Multikulti" was and is a big word in Germany, it stands for "multi-cultural society"".
 Multiculti is achieved by mixing Germans, Turks, Africans and so on with their respective cultural traditions and habits, and it was supposed to bring out the best of all involved.
 Ha!|

-increased the quality of food in Germany, the singers in the opera are much
+It has substantially increased the quality of food in Germany, the singers in the opera are

 Nowadays the political viewpoint is a bit more differentiated.
 It became clear that if you just throw some minority culture into the German mainstream without any control of what is going one, the result might not be the perfect alloy you had in mind.
 What you will get depends on how you treat the various cultures that you try to alloy with German mainstream, and how they interact with each other.